Kurtass History, Family Crest & Coats of Arms

 Early History of the Kurtass family

-Another 321 words (23 lines of text) covering the years 1066, 1130, 1168, 1531 and 1534 are included under the topic Early Kurtass History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Kurtass research.
+Another 161 words (12 lines of text) covering the years 1066, 1130, 1168, 1531 and 1534 are included under the topic Early Kurtass History in all our PDF Extended History products and printed products wherever possible.

 Kurtass Spelling Variations